igor-peregudov/zk-password/README.md

 # zk-password

-Zero-Knowledge password verification using Noir + Poseidon2 hash + Barretenberg.
+Zero-Knowledge password verification SDK using Noir + Poseidon2 hash + Barretenberg.

-This library allows clients to prove knowledge of a password without revealing it to the backend using zk-SNARKs.
+This SDK allows clients to prove knowledge of a password without revealing it to the backend using zk-SNARKs.

 ---